Skip to content

 What causes it?

-ADH is a hormone that regulated fluids and sodium retention.
+ADH is a hormone that regulates fluids and sodium retention.

-In cranial diabetes insipidus the pituitary does not properly signal for the release of ADH when needed (i.e. when dehydrated) and so there is no ADH to instigate fluid retention.
+In cranial diabetes insipidus, the pituitary does not properly signal for the release of ADH when needed (i.e., when dehydrated), so there is no ADH to instigate fluid retention.
 Due to dehydration, the body then tries to retain sodium.

-Thew causes of cranial diabetes insipidus include: surgery (trans-sphenoidal); traumatic brain injury; idiopathic; autoimmune; tumours (suprasellar, lung, breast, lymphoma, leukaemia); hypoxic brain injury; brain stem death; profound hyponatraemia; radiotherapy; drugs – amiodarone, lithium; inflammatory conditions – sickle cell, sarcoid, Wegener’s, histiocytosis X; infections – TB, abscess, encephalitis, meningitis; vascular disease – CVA, SAH, Sheehan’s syndrome.
+The causes of cranial diabetes insipidus include surgery (trans-sphenoidal); traumatic brain injury; idiopathic; autoimmune; tumours (suprasellar, lung, breast, lymphoma, leukaemia); hypoxic brain injury; brain stem death; profound hyponatraemia; radiotherapy; drugs – amiodarone, lithium; inflammatory conditions – sickle cell, sarcoid, Wegener’s, histiocytosis X; infections – TB, abscess, encephalitis, meningitis; vascular disease – CVA, SAH, Sheehan’s syndrome.

-In nephrogenic diabetes insipidus, ADH is being produced but the kidneys are not responding to it.
+In nephrogenic diabetes insipidus, ADH is produced, but the kidneys do not respond to it.
 This is a different condition and will not be dealt with in this post.

 How to spot diabetes insipidus?